nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 ### Contributions to Documentation:

 1. Added many of the command information.
-   > I created the draft for most of the commands in the command section (for the commands we originally had), which the team edits whenever they make some changes
+   > I created the draft for most of the commands in the command section (for the commands we originally had), which the team edits whenever they make some changes.
+As such, I am responsible for how the commands are presented.
+For the "Example" part of each command, I had to change all the tables' format multiple times, which took quite a bit of time.
 1. Added data & storage section.
    > As the one responsible for the storage, I did the part explaining to the user  how the storage system of GULIO works and what they can do with it.
 1. Converted user guide from Google Docs into Markdown.